haranrk/timey/README.md

 `tag` can be any string.

 The logs are stored on a day-by-day-basis.

-For convenience add this file to the path and create an alias to run it.

-### Example usage
-Assuming timer is an alias that invokes `timer.py`
+The following is a sample usage of the app
 ```
-$ timer start algo-hw
+$ timey start algo-hw
 Started timekeeping for algo-hw
 Curent time is 21:21
 ```
 Two hours later
 ```
-$ timer tick algo-hw
+$ timey tick algo-hw
 2h 0m 00s

-$ timer stop algo-hw
+$ timey stop algo-hw
 algo-hw stopped.
 Last run ran for 2h 0m 00s

-$ timer start gaming
+$ timey start gaming
 Started timekeeping for gaming
 Curent time is 21:21

-$ timer summarise
+$ timey summarise
 Summary for algo-hw
 1. 21:21 2h 0m 00s
 Total time spent - 2h 0m 00s